Recent Revenue Guidance on Crypto-assets - 2026

 When do you pay your CGT?

-Revenue has added a complication here and there are two payment dates:
+Revenue has added a complication here, and there are two payment dates:

-For disposals made between the 01 Jan and the 30th of November you need to pay the CGT by the 15th of December.
+For disposals made between the 01 Jan and the 30th of November, you need to pay the CGT by the 15th of December.

-For disposals made between the 01 Dec and the 30th of Dec, you need to pay the CGT by the 31st of Jan of the next year.
+For disposals made between 01 Dec and the 30th of Dec, you need to pay the CGT by the 31st of Jan of the next year.

 So basically, you need to pay your CGT in the same year that you dispose of the cryptocurrency.
+While CGT payment is due by December 15th or January 31st (depending on disposal date), you must file your CGT return by October 31st of the year following the disposal.

 Late payment will incur an interest charge.
 A late return will incur a penalty.